-Women's Studies encompasses the study of women, gender, and sexuality.
+Women's, Gender, and Sexuality Studies (WGSS) encompasses encompasses the study of women, gender, and sexuality.
 Drawing on the expertise of faculty based in other departments as well as faculty based in Women's Studies, the program enables students to develop a feminist perspective on traditional disciplines and to cross disciplinary boundaries in order to explore women's experiences in the U.S. and globally.
 Students examine the ways that gender intersects with other systems of domination, think critically about ways to challenge violence and injustice, and work together to envision a more just and humane world.

 In our practicum course, students gain experience working with organizations that serve or mobilize women.
 In our senior seminar, they pursue independent research in topics of their own choosing.
 An interdisciplinary course, Women: Images and Realities, provides the introduction to the program.